 GTRLC is working with the City of Traverse City to acquire two properties adjacent to the Brown Bridge Quiet Area (BBQA), totaling 528 acres of land with a 43-acre lake.
 The addition includes a 300-acre wooded lot with existing trails (part of the former Camp Greilick) and a 228-acre property encompassing nearly all of Spring Lake.

-The proposed addition is predominantly dry-mesic forest with some riparian wetlands, and it provides spectacular wildlife habitat for rare species, including the state-threatened Trumpeter Swan, Red-shouldered Hawk, Osprey, Common Loon and Bald Eagle, a state species of special concern.
+The proposed addition is predominantly dry-mesic forest with some riparian wetlands, and it provides spectacular wildlife habitat for rare species, including the Trumpeter Swan, Red-shouldered Hawk, Osprey, and Bald Eagle, all state species of special concern as well as Common Loon, a state-threatened species.
 The property’s protection would safeguard this critical habitat and permanently establish a substantial contiguous, undeveloped corridor.

 Already, the 1,300-acre BBQA offers a range of recreational activities, including hiking, birding, cross-country skiing and fishing.
 By safeguarding the land surrounding the existing trail corridor that links the Boardman/Ottaway River Trail to the BBQA, Muncie Lake and the North Country Trail, the proposed addition would allow for the possibility to expand the six-mile trail system.